 An informal (and way too general) cover letter

-and end users is essential.
+and end users are essential components.
+A position restricted to technology only is less likely to interest me (but "there are more things in heaven and earth"...).
 I am no stranger to running R&D groups and projects in companies of varying size, ranging from tiny to not so tiny startups to some of the largest multinationals in different industries.
 I have extensive experience in managing and co-ordinating development around the globe, in long term maintenance of sizeable projects, and in close communication with demanding clients.
 I also have significant research and teaching experience in the academia.
-Research-wise, I have expertise and experience in computer science, applied mathematics, algorithms, financial analysis, trading technologies, design and development of novel computer systems and system software, network architecture and protocols, and physics.
+Research-wise, I have expertise and experience in computer science, applied mathematics, algorithms, financial analysis, trading technologies, design and development of novel computer systems and system software, network architecture and protocols, cyber-security, physics, astrophysics, cosmology.
 The order of the above is completely random, and I do know what I am talking about, having developed industrial-strength pseudo- and quasi-random number generators for Monte Carlo pricing of financial derivatives...
-I have extensive experience in industrial-strength server- and client-side software development, userspace and kernel, from software engineering and design to coding to long-term maintenance to software configuration management.
+I have extensive experience in industrial-strength server- and client-side software development, both userspace and kernel, from software engineering and design to coding to long-term maintenance to software configuration management.
 I also have lots of experience in system architecture and design, including both software and hardware.
 I have been, and still am, in the trenches, and proud of it.
-My "official" CV is available in the following formats: This is the full version, including brief descriptions of some projects and products.
-If you wish to have a brief summary, here is a shorter, 2 page version: If you are a headhunter and wish to have my CV without the contact details, here are the versions you are looking for: I do not provide my CV as a Microsoft Word document.
-If you absolutely cannot handle anything but Word, you may try to open the HTML files in Word and then save them as Word documents.
-The result is likely to be ugly, e.g., it will retain some HTML artefacts such as visible table borders, ragged whitespace, etc. If you are a headhunter then you should be interested in presenting my CV to your clients in the best light, shouldn't you?
+My "official" CV is available as a PDF or a Word document.
+In addition, there is an overview of selected projects (PDF only), for those who are interested in details.
 Thank you very much. |